brymer-meneses/Subaybay/docs/src/glossary.md

 When referring to requests, the phrase "fully finish" may be used, but it has the same meaning as "finish"
 ## Types of Requests

 **Pending** <br/>
-An incomplete request that is actively be worked on
+An incomplete request that is being be worked on

+*Not to be confused with [Pending Inbox](#types-of-inboxes)*

 **Discontinued / Stale** <br/>
 An incomplete request that is no longer being worked on

 **Finished** <br/>
 A completed request

+## Types of Inboxes
+**Active Inbox** <br/>
+Contains the list of request being worked on by the owner of the inbox

+**Pending Inbox** <br/>
+Contains the list of incomplete requests that the owner of the inbox handled, but are being worked on by another user